zackbatist/CITF-Postdoc/content/docs/context/_index.md

 ---
-title: "Team"
+title: "Context"
-weight: 1
+weight: 3
 bookFlatSection: false
 bookTOC: false
 ---

-# About
+# Context
 Zack's bio and information about the CITF as institutional host.